andrew-wilkes/advent-of-code-2025/README.md

 ## Conclusion

-I finished the challenge with 20 stars after putting some serious effort into it.
+I finished the challenge with 21 stars after putting some serious effort into it.
 Now I will go out and find solutions that other people have come up with to see what I can learn.
 And maybe I will implement some of those ideas with golang for fun.

 Some of the challenges end up having very large combinations if you take a naive approach to solving them, so we need to discover the tricks/algorithms to solve them efficiently.

+Edit: I am still trying to complete the challenge.